datadryad/dryad-app/app/views/layouts/_data_check_guide.html.md

 # Tabular data check alerts

 Dryad's mission is to enable the open availability and routine reuse of all research data.
-Data that is inconsistently formatted is inaccessible for reuse, particularly for machine reading and processing.
-Formatting and structuring inconsistencies also create barriers to the ability to access data with screen readers and other assistive devices.
+Inconsistently formatted data is inaccessible for reuse, particularly for machine reading and processing.
+Inconsistencies also create barriers to the ability to access data with screen readers and other assistive devices.

-When you upload files to Dryad, our [tabular data checker](/stash/submission_process#tabular-data-check) will perform automated data validation on many of your data files, generating viewable reports for any inconsistencies found.
+When you upload files to Dryad, our [tabular data checker](/stash/submission_process#tabular-data-check) will analyze many of your data files, generating reports for any inconsistencies found.
 Correcting inconsistencies increases the accessibility of the data.

 <img src="/images/tabular_data_check.png" alt="Screenshot showing an example upload table, with tabular data check alert report links." />